Putin warns Merkel not to interfere in Belarus

 The German side said little about what else was discussed, but the conversation was bound to include a discussion about a post-Lukashenko Belarus and EU relations with a new opposition-led Belarus.

 The mild publicly released comments from Merkel stood in sharp contrast to a statement from the EU on August 17.
-The bloc warned Russia to “not interfere in Belarus either overtly or covertly” under the threat of “new and heavy sanctions”.
+The bloc warned Russia “not to interfere in Belarus either overtly or covertly” under the threat of “new and heavy sanctions”.

 Contrast with Ukraine showdown

 The situation is remarkable in terms of its contrast with the showdown that has taken place over Ukraine.
-There Russia annexed the Crimea and backed separatist rebels in 2014 to destabilise the country to prevent it joining the EU or Nato after Kyiv turned away from Russia and aspired to more deeply integrate with the rest of Europe.
+There Russia annexed the Crimea and backed separatist rebels in 2014 to destabilise the country to prevent it joining the EU or NATO after Kyiv turned away from Russia and aspired to more deeply integrate with the rest of Europe.

-In Belarus’ case, the Belarusians see Russia in a much warmer light and have expressed no interest in joining the EU or adopting European values.
-Indeed, during a demonstration on August 17, one protestor brought an EU flag.
+In Minsk’s case, the Belarusians see Russia in a much warmer light and have expressed no interest in joining the EU or adopting European values.
+Indeed, during a demonstration on August 17, one protestor brought out an EU flag.
 The rest of the crowd called on them to “put away that foreign flag” and it was duly removed.
 Putin is seen as a strong and capable leader in Belarus and Russia as an example of prosperity and success in the region.
 Income levels are many multiples higher in Russia compared to Minsk and millions of Belarusians have made Russia their home or go there to work.

 Russia has legitimate ‘backyard’ national interests in Belarus that it wants to protect.
-Apart from the overriding desire to keep Belarus as a buffer state as Nato continues its eastward expansion up to Russia’s borders, Belarus is also a vital part of Russia’s energy network.
+Apart from the overriding desire to keep Belarus as a buffer state as NATO continues its eastward expansion up to Russia’s borders, Belarus is also a vital part of Russia’s energy network.
 Major gas and oil pipelines run via Belarus to connect Russia to customers in the rest of Europe, and it is home to two modern oil refineries that are used by all the Russian major oil producers to refine petroleum products which are also exported to the west.

 Belarus is also an important, albeit limited, trade partner and export market.
 Conversely Russia is the dominate export market for Belarus and the source of a third of its imports.

-In addition Russian firms have made heavy use of software produced by Belarus’ flourishing IT sector, which has freed them from importing software from US companies, which Moscow sees as a potential national security issue.
+In addition, Russian firms have made heavy use of software produced by Belarus’ flourishing IT sector, which has freed them from importing software from US companies, which Moscow sees as a potential national security issue.

-Business-wise Belarus is much more dependent on Russia as the bulk of the major foreign direct investment (FDI) into the country has come from Russia.
+Business-wise, Belarus is much more dependent on Russia as the bulk of the major foreign direct investment (FDI) into the country has come from Russia.
 Foreign investments into Belarus topped $4.5bn in 1H20 – more than four times the FDI into much larger Ukraine – with Russia accounting for 42%, followed by Cyprus with 10.9% (the Cyrus-sourced inflow is almost certainly largely Russian money too).
-The EU country that has most invested in Belarus is Austria with 7.9% of the total.
+The EU country that has most invested in Belarus is Austria, with 7.9% of the total.
 Much of that is connected to the Austrian mobile phone company that operates in Belarus.

 Almost immediately after the call with Merkel, Putin followed up with a call to French President Emmanuel Macron in which he again emphasised that Western interference in Belarus’ domestic politics is unacceptable.